tr-yasuda/kitsunejs/STYLE_GUIDE.md

 ```

 **Rationale**:
-- **Consistency**: Using a single keyword for all type definitions reduces a cognitive load
+- **Consistency**: Using a single keyword for all type definitions reduces cognitive load
 - **Flexibility**: `type` can represent union types, primitives, and complex types
 - **Functional alignment**: Aligns with the functional programming approach of the library